jersou/mouse-actions/README.md

 ### High

-* several event for binding{}
+* several events in binding
-* store normalized shape positions instead of angles
 * a release : 0.3.0
 * fix rdev
     * fix rdev devices delete/update: the FIXME "inotify CREATE but not DELETE